-Anakeesta is one of Gatlinburg’s best family attractions and is a must do for your Tennessee family vacation.
-Today we are sharing our tips for spending the day with your family at Anakeesta Gatlinburg.
+Anakeesta Gatlinburg is one of the best family attractions and is a must do for your Tennessee family vacation.
+With breathtaking views and an impressive amount of family fun activities, Anakeesta is a great destination for all ages in Gatlinburg.

 Anakeesta is a family friendly Gatlinburg attraction at the top of the mountain.
 They offer family fun activities, zipline course, shopping, and eating.
 There is so much to do and the views are incredible.

 I knew before we even arrived at Anakeesta that it was going to be a stunning place.
 As we parked our car we noticed the chair lift and chondola rising up the mountain.
-Update: This is the only way up the mountain to the attractions, until the new passenger trucks starts in late summer 2019.
+A chondola is a gondola style lift that takes you up the mountain.
+You can also use the Ridge Rambler Adventure Vehicle to be driven up the mountain.

 - Chondola Ride (Included with Admission)